-is an intimate series of images and video created by three photography students at RMIT, who spent the bulk of the past two years at university studying online from home, in the world’s most locked down city – Melbourne.
+is an intimate series of images and video created by three photography students at RMIT, who spent the bulk of 2020-2021 at university studying online from home, in the world’s most locked down city – Melbourne.

 Michaela Fernando, 20, is an aspiring photographer, currently in her 2nd year in Bachelor of Arts (Photography) at RMIT University.